UnionInternationalCheminsdeFer/OSDM/spec/models.md

 `FulfillmentOptions` allows the API consumer to specify the format desired for the fulfillment.
 Only electronic fulfillment is considered in the MVP scope.

-### Booker
+### Purchaser

-A booker represent the entity which has booked an offer.
+A purchaser represent the entity which has booked an offer.
 It is the person to contact in case of changes to the booking primary.

-A booker does not need to travel thus is not necessary a passenger.
+A purchaser does not need to travel thus is not necessary a passenger.

 Common attributes of a passenger and a passenger are factored in the person entity.